teemukostamo/package-information/README.md

 - To create a production build of the client and serve the static files with the server, run `npm run build:ui`.

-- To create a production build of the client and deploy the application to Heroku, set up a Heroku remote for the repository and run `npm run deploy:full`.
+- To create a production build of the client and deploy the application to Heroku, set up a Heroku remote for the repository, run `heroku config:set PORT=5000` to set the PORT varible, and run `npm run deploy:full`.

 ## Docker